Pear Jam with Lemon

-Many people will like the bright and unusual taste of this jam!
-If you haven't tried jam and pears with lemon yet, then it's time to fill this gap.
-This is a very tasty and delicate dessert that will remind you of a bright summer in winter.
-And it's very easy to cook it!
+Many people will love the bright, unexpected flavor of this jam!
+If you haven't tried pear jam with lemon yet, it's time to fix that.
+It's a really tasty, delicate dessert that'll bring back bright summer days come winter.
+And it's very easy to make!
 Help yourself to my treat!

 Julia M.Author avatar